eferrari421/Telco-Customer-Churn-Prediction/README.md

 # Telco Customer Churn Prediction: Project Overview
-- Created a tool that predicts whether or not a customer will churn from Telco
+- Developed a classifier that predicts whether or not a customer will churn from Telco
-- Engineered two new features, volume and ratio, from the given features
+- Added three new features to the predictors, one of which (total cost to tenure ratio) proved to be the third most important feature in prediction
-- Optimized a Naive Bayes classifier using GridSearchCV to reach the model
+- Optimized a Naive Bayes classifier using GridSearchCV to reach the final model with an accuracy of 76.8%

 # Data Cleaning and Feature Engineering
 - Replaced empty values in TotalCharges column with a null value